sporto/elm-tutorial/en/02-elm-arch/02-structure.md

 - Keyboard events
 - Browser location changes

 In this case, we are not interested in any external input so we use `Sub.none`.
-Note the type signature `Sub Msg`.
-Subscriptions in a component should all be of the same type.

 ### Main